 The process of creating this work began with a trip to spaces that held significance to my family, searching for traces of the past in the present, and the recollection of senses that connect my body to these spaces and my history.

 The first version of this work (2017) was developed with the creative input of five performers, two sound designers and a lighting designer.
 Presented in traverse arrangement, with two different sound spaces at either end of the corridor, the performance surrounded the viewer bringing them into the collective act and embodiment of remembering, recalling and sensing.
 This version was presented by the School for the Contemporary Arts at SFU, in partial fulfillment of the degree of Masters of Fine Arts.

 The second version of this work (2019) was created from the memory of the first.
 Developed with the collaboration of Marc Arboleda, Matthew Ariaratnam, Kayla De Vos & Mahaila Patterson-O’Brien.
-It will be premiered at the 2019 Vancouver Fringe Festival at The Cultch in Vancouver BC, September 2019.
+It was premiered at the 2019 Vancouver Fringe Festival at The Cultch in Vancouver BC, September 2019.

 Credits Version One (2017) Direction/Choreography: Linnea Gwiazda Performers/Collaborators: Marc Arboleda, Kayla De Vos, Gordon Havelaar, Mahaila Patterson-O’Brien & Charlotte Priest Composition/Sound Design: Matthew Ariaratnam Sound Design/Sound Operation: Colin Williscroft Lighting Design: Gillian Hanemayer Production Management: Taylor Janzen Stage Management: Parmida Saeidian Lighting Operation: Margery Liu Sound Recording: Matthew Ariaratnam & Mirosław Gwiazda Spoken Text: Marc Arboleda, Kayla DeVos & Charlotte Priest